Frequently Asked Questions

-Campers can apply to Camps and Adventures to take part in programming and be paired with a volunteer.
+Campers can apply to our summer and winter programs to take part in programming and be paired with a volunteer.
 PALS is also currently offering leadership development and inclusive positions for Campers at Camp PALS and in the off-season.
-During select times, Campers can apply to be an Inclusive CPS Volunteer, or a Campus Ambassador.
+During select times, Campers can apply to be an Inclusive CPS Volunteer, or a Media Volunteer.
 Visit our Leadership Page for details.
 We are always working towards increasing our inclusive roles at PALS.
 If you have ideas on how we can continue to grow these opportunities, please email Julia.

 What opportunities are there for Volunteers?

-Volunteers can apply to Camps and Adventures to take part in programming and be paired with a camper.
+Volunteers can apply to our summer and winter programs to take part in programming and be paired with a Camper.
 We offer leadership development for our Volunteers to grow into new roles through their involvement with PALS.
-Volunteers can apply to be a Campus Ambassador, Adventure Leader, Director, Medical and Media Volunteers, Head Counselor, and/or Camp PALS Support Volunteer.
+Volunteers can apply to be an Ambassador, Adventure Leader, Head CPS, Director, Medical and Media Volunteer, Head Counselor, and/or Camp PALS Support Volunteer.
 Visit our Leadership Page for details.

 General Camp and Adventure Questions

-Who will I room with at Camps and Adventures?
+Who will I room with at your programs?

-Campers and counselors are carefully paired one-on-one by Camp Directors to room together and experience a week of fun together!
-Each pair will also be a part of a team, and will spend much of their time at camp with their teams.
-Roommates are selected based off of age, interests, hobbies, and background information collected from surveys.
+Campers and Counselors are carefully paired one-on-one by Directors and leaders to room together and experience a week of fun together!
+Each pair will also be a part of a team, and will spend much of their time at our programs with their teams.
+Roommates are selected and paired based off of age, interests, hobbies, and background information collected from surveys.

-What should I pack for Camp and Adventures?
+What should I pack for your summer and winter programs?